Scalable and Efficient Neural Speech Coding: A Hybrid Design: Evaluation

 The blending weights in the loss function in Eq. \eqref{eq:loss} are also selected based on the validation performance.
 Empirically, the ratio between the time-domain loss and mel-scaled frequency loss affects the trade-off between the SNR and perceptual quality of decoded signals.
 If the time-domain loss dominates the optimization process, the model compresses each sub-band with an equal effort.
 In that case, the artifact will be audible unless the SNR reaches a rather high level (over $30$ dB) which entails a high bitrate and model complexity.
 On the other hand, if only the mel-scaled frequency loss is in place, the reconstruction quality in the high frequency will degrade.
 The impact of these blending weights for these two loss terms is detailed in Sec. \ref{sec:ablation} via an ablation analysis.

-The weights for the quantization regularizer $\lambda_\text{Q}$ and entropy regularizer $\lambda_\text{ent}$ are set to be $0.5$ and $0.0$, respectively.
-As for $\lambda_\text{ent}$, we alter it after every epoch by $0.015$: if the current model's bitrate is higher than the target bitrate, $\lambda_\text{ent}$ increases to penalize the model's entropy more, and vice versa.
-Note that we omit the module index $i$ in Eq. \eqref{eq:loss}, so the meaning of $\hat x_t$ depends on the context: either the module-specific reconstruction as in Eq. \eqref{eq:cmrl_module_loss} or the sum of all recovered residual signals for Phase-II finetuning as in Eq. \eqref{eq:cmrl1}.
+The weights for the quantization regularizer $\lambda_\text{Q}$ and entropy regularizer $\lambda_\text{ent}$ are initially set to be $0.5$ and $0.0$, respectively. \zhenk{As for $\lambda_\text{ent}$, we alter it after every epoch by $0.015$: if the current model's bitrate is higher than the target bitrate, $\lambda_\text{ent}$ increases to penalize the model's entropy more; otherwise, $\lambda_\text{ent}$ decreases to boost the entropy.} Note that we omit the module index $i$ in Eq. \eqref{eq:loss}, so the meaning of $\hat x_t$ depends on the context: either the module-specific reconstruction as in Eq. \eqref{eq:cmrl_module_loss} or the sum of all recovered residual signals for Phase-II finetuning as in Eq. \eqref{eq:cmrl1}.
 Similarly, $\calL_\text{Q}$ and $\calH_{\bbeta}$ can encompass all modules' quantization and entropy losses including LPC's for Phase-II.
 We delay the introduction of the quantization and entropy loss until the fifth epoch.